Better images for mind maps

 Flexibility

 It may be good to remember that criteria and guidelines are not laws, and no one is obliged to apply them.
-There will be situations where it may be better to insert an image that impresses or the best option is to use a more complex image.
+There will be situations where it may be better to insert an image that is impressive or in some cases a more complex image may be the best option.

 For example, in a descriptive mind map of books, in which the main illustrations are the covers of the books, inserting thumbnails of the covers will be a good choice.

-In general, the desired effect/outcome will be the main reference, and feedback from experience will provide the best support for the choices made.
+In general, the desired effect/outcome will be the main reference, and feedback from experience will provide the best support for the choices you make.

 The first time is different

-You have certainly walked in the dark; How does it achieve this?
+You have certainly walked in the dark; how is that possible?
 What capacity do we have to have to be able to walk without up-to-date information on the environment?
-The answer is that we use memories, images retrieved from previous perceptions of the place.
-If this continues as our memories, being guided by them will be easy; when there are new things on the way, we stumble.
+The answer is that we use memories, images retrieved from previous perceptions of that place.
+If things continue to be as we remember, being guided by them will be easy; when there are new things in the way, we stumble.